 THE TEMPERATURE and FAT CONNECTION

 Why does temperature matter?
-Because the softening cocoa and milk fat flavors release fully at room temperature.
-The chocolate exhales its aromatic complexity in warmer air.
+Because the softening cocoa and milk fat flavors find their fullest release at room temperature.
+The chocolate exhales its aromatic qualities in warmer air.
 This has everything to do with fat, and fat is good, dear reader!
+(Even butter is your friend.)

-The science of taste, as it relates to fat, is quite fascinating (fats-inating?) ?.
-Fat has a major influence on taste perception, according to research conducted by FONA International (a producer of flavors for many of the largest food and beverage companies in the world).
-Described as the lipid-flavor interaction, fat plays a major role in mouth-feel, aroma, flavor duration and the perception of flavor intensity.
-These lipids (fats) also affect the release of sweetness in a product.
-A warmer temperature melts the fats, delivering all of these sensations.
+The science of taste, as it relates to fat, is quite fascinating (fats-inating?) 😂.
+Fat has a major influence on taste perception, according to research conducted by FONA International (a flavor creator for the largest food and beverage companies in the world).
+Described as the lipid-flavor interaction, fat plays a major role in mouth-feel, aroma, flavor duration and intensity.
+Lipids (fats) also affect the release of sweetness in a product.
+Warmer temperature melts the fat, delivering all of these sensations.

 GODIVA OR GHIRARDELLI — THE TASTE TEST TALLY

-So now that you’re eating your chocolate at the right temperature and with the right attitude, you’re ready to judge fairly (or you can just trust my judgment). ?
+So now that you’re eating your chocolate at the right temperature and with the right attitude, you’re ready to judge fairly.

-Here are my findings, tasting Ghirardelli and Godiva chocolate bars with a mindful perspective and at room temperature:
+Here are my findings — tasting Ghirardelli and Godiva chocolate bars with a mindful perspective while at room temperature:

-- Ghirardelli’s Intense Dark Chocolate Sea Salt Soiree Bar, (with roasted almonds, Pack of 6 bars): Smells good.
-It doesn’t melt in my mouth very quickly though.
+Ghirardelli’s Intense Dark Chocolate Sea Salt Almond Bar smells good, but doesn’t melt well.
 As I chew, the mouth-feel is waxy.
-The flavor is sort of dull, kind of like there’s a coating on my tongue (but there isn’t).
+The flavor leans towards dull — kind of like there’s a coating on my tongue.
 It’s meh.
 Nothing extraordinary.
+Click on the image above for more details.

 HONORABLE MENTION

-Lake Champlain Chocolates are definitely more expensive and rise higher into the gourmet stratosphere.
-There’s no doubt that their ingredients are superb and the production managed attentively.
-Truth be told, I had intended to write this post naming Lake Champlain’s Toffee Almond Crunch (57% dark, toffee, almonds, sea salt) as the ultimate winner, recalling how enthralled I was with their chocolate a few years ago.
-But I was disappointed after revisiting my former cocoa love last week.
+Lake Champlain Chocolates are more expensive, rising high into the gourmet stratosphere.
+No doubt their ingredients are superb and the production is managed attentively.
+Truth be told, I had intended to write this post naming Lake Champlain’s Toffee Almond Crunch (57% dark, toffee, almonds, sea salt) as the ultimate winner.
+Their confections enticed me a few years back.
+But my former cocoa love disappointed me this time around.
 The complexity of flavor wasn’t there.
 The squares didn’t melt in my mouth as I’d remembered.
-However, this company is still worth mentioning, just not a match for Godiva’s Dark Chocolate Sea Salt bar.
+However, this company is still worth mentioning — if you’ve got a hankering for almond toffee.
+Delish!

 GODIVA OR GHIRARDELLI — CLOSING REMARKS

-No matter your chocolate preference, enjoy it by giving yourself time and permission to savor the taste and smell sensations.
-Maintaining a mindful attitude while eating is what makes all the difference, whether it’s a Snickers mini or some hard-to-pronounce French masterpiece.
+No matter your chocolate preference, enjoy it by giving yourself time and permission to savor the taste and smell.
+Maintaining a mindful attitude while eating is what makes it enjoyable — whether you’re devouring a Snickers mini or some hard-to-pronounce French masterpiece.

 WHAT’S YOUR FAVORITE CHOCOLATE?